WaisKamal/squash/README.md

 ## Run locally

-**This game is under development.** To test the game on your local machine:
+**This game is under development.** Follow these steps to test the game in your local machine:
   1. Install the required depndencies

          npm install